 Proposals must include a description of your proposed contribution (250 words maximum), indicating submission category (feature essay or interview for example), the artists and artworks you plan to write about, what ideas or issues you plan to explore, and intended word count.
 Also include a copy of your cv, a brief biography, or a link to your website, and one long or two shorter writing samples (ideally ones that have already been published, and written in a style similar to your proposed piece).
 Proposals must be emailed to Jaclyn Bruneau, Editor at email@example.com.
 Submissions are vetted by the editorial team.

 Final submissions of content must conform to the Chicago Manual of Style, with endnotes kept to a minimum.
 Please download the C Information for Writers guide for complete information.

-Important Note: Each issue includes articles and reviews commissioned directly by the editor, as well as pieces originating from unsolicited proposals.
+Important Note: Each issue includes articles and reviews commissioned directly by the editors, as well as pieces originating from unsolicited proposals.
 We accept proposals on an ongoing basis up until the deadlines indicated above.
 We may have already fully commissioned the issue before the proposal deadline, so please write to us as soon as you can if you're working on an idea you'd like us to consider.